BioHazardAlBatros/Quake-Light-Flicker-Unity-Engine/README.md

 Doom is a typo!!!
 I'm just too lazy to fix it.

+Pros:

+-Easy animation

+-Can be used to make a scripted sequence animation

+-It works

+-shit sux

 How to use:

 1.Create an object with light component.